cotarr/irc-hybrid-client-dev-tools/debug/README.md

 Run with environment variables: `NODE_ENV=production` Restart node server before test to reset counter

+### websocket-auth.js

+This is a testing utility used specifically to test irc-hybrid-client application use of a RFC-4655 websocket connection including authentication.

 ## Test runner.sh bash script

 The folder includes a bash script that will run all the test modules in sequence.